 So before you proceed, make sure you have a particular niche you would be writing in and that you have articles about that niche on Medium and/or LinkedIn.

 I always shake my head every time I hear or read from “freelance gurus” how you should always stay away from freelance platforms like Upwork.
-I’m not an ambassador of Upwork nor I advertise it, but there’s certainly a lot of opportunities here.
+I’m not an ambassador of Upwork nor do I advertise it, but there are certainly a lot of opportunities here.

 Here’s what I mean:

 Opportunities you can find on freelance platforms and marketplaces are low-hanging fruits.
 You don’t need to knock on (virtual) doors since there’s already a demand.
 All you have to do is submit a proposal and boom, you got it.